Neoliberalism is a form of capitalism that promotes private, market-based interests at the expense of public and state-supported institutions.

 The North American Free Trade Agreement set up a free trade area between the North American countries of Canada, United States, and Mexico.

 What this means is that the three countries promised not to have tariffs between each other anymore.

 Tariffs are a type of tax that people have to pay when transporting products from one country to another in order to sell them.
 They are used by states to protect their local industries from foreign competition.

 A free trade area removes tariff taxation when good move over national borders.
 It has the benefit of making products cheaper for consumers.
 It means we can get the cheapest goods from around the world.
 It also increases competition by forcing local industries to lower their prices to compete with overseas competitors.
-It therefore makes the economy as whole more effective.
+It, therefore, makes the economy as a whole more effective.